FACULTY-LED STUDY ABROAD PROGRAM PROPOSAL PROCESS

 - Total instructional fee that must be assessed based on the projected number of students and the number of credits per student

-For 2017-2018, the instructional fee was $205.57 per credit fee for undergraduates and $455.64 for graduates.
+For 2019-2020, the instructional fee is $205.57 per credit fee for undergraduates and $455.64 for graduates.
 In-state and out-of state students will pay the same instructional fee per credit.
 Instructional fees are always equivalent to the academic year’s tuition.

 The student instructional fees will go directly towards the Faculty Director’s salary.
 If the total amount of instructional fees is less than the total faculty salary, a per student administrative fee will be added to the overall program budget to compensate for the difference.
 If the total amount of instructional fees is more than the total faculty salary, the excess funds will be used to offset the total program costs for the students.